kevinjardine/gaiasky_contrib/README.md

 the height, yaw and pitch fields can have the value '-' in which case the script will use the previous or default values

-the default yaw and pitch values are 0 and 0 - the camera orientation is pointing straight down towards the galactic plane with the galatcic centre to the right.
+the default yaw and pitch values are 0 and 0 - the camera orientation is pointing straight down towards the galactic plane with the galactic centre to the right.

 Example: